 For a guide on seeing the Humpback whales in Sydney, read my post Whale watching in Sydney.

 For lunch, head over to the Orgasmic Falafel and have their delicious and beautiful falafels.
 It is a small place but the falafels are totally worth it.
 Try out their Falafel plate with humus, salsa and salad.

-If you are not up for walking, then definitely take the 10 minutes train ride between Byron and North beaches.
-The train is the World’s first solar train and is a unique experience at Byron Bay.
+If you are not up for walking, then definitely take the 10 minutes solar train ride between Byron and North beaches.
+The train is the world’s first solar train and is a unique experience at Byron Bay.
 The tickets can be purchased onboard and the cost is AUD 5 per adult one way.

 Head to one of the massage centres and have a relaxing and therapeutic massage.
 It is worth ending the day with a lovely massage from a trained masseur.
 I had massages at multiple places, one was right on the Main beach, second was from Byron Bay massage clinic and the third was at a Thai massage centre next to the Success Thai restaurant.
 My favourite was at the Thai massage centre as it was value for money.

 After a massage, head to one of the beaches where you can see the mesmerising sunsets.
-The sunset at Byron Bay is absolutely gorgeous and there is nothing else you would rather do than ending the day with the pretty and dramatic sky colours.
+The sunset at Byron Bay is absolutely gorgeous and there is nothing else you would rather do than end the day with the pretty and dramatic sky colours.

 Finish the day with a tasty dinner.
 I suggest either the Mexican restaurant Miss Margarita or the restaurant at Beach Hotel.
 Both are amazing and the restaurant at Beach Hotel has lively and happening music.